 ***Just so you know, this post might contain affiliate links.
 We might earn a very small commission, at no extra cost to you, if you click or make a purchase through the links.
 THANK YOU so much for supporting us!
 (Visit our disclosure page for more info).***

 The Turn of the Key is Ruth Ware’s 5th novel and once again, she doesn’t disappoint!
-(Check my tags at the bottom of this post for reviews of her other four books because of course I’ve read them all!)
+(Check my reviews of her other four books because of course I’ve read them all!)